AWS Lambda – All you need to know

 Handling multiple servers can be painful, especially in the short run.
-Multiple servers mean multiple developers who needs to work on the same code, making the code repository difficult to handle in the long run.
-One of the biggest disadvantages in the long run is the resiliency, which causes the whole back end a mess, making the website crash and slow down eventually.
+Multiple servers mean multiple developers who need to work on the same code, making the code repository difficult to handle in the long run.
+One of the biggest disadvantages, in the long run, is the resiliency, which causes the whole back end a mess, making the website crash and slow down eventually.

 Advantages of Lambda: